As Salatah al Jadidah: History

 As Salah Al Jadidah translates to "New Salata" and was named after the Al-Sulaiti tribe.
 It was founded by inhabitants of Doha's coastal As Salatah district who moved to the west of Doha in 1970s.
 During that time, the area was uninhabited and undeveloped; located just outside city boundaries.
 It was built up over the years and connected to Doha's main districts through the C-Ring Road.

 Demographics

 As of the 2010 census, the district comprised 2,733 housing units and 363 establishments.
 There were 15,114 people living in the district, of which 54% were male and 46% were female.
 Out of the 679 inhabitants, 72% were 20 years of age or older and 28% were under the age of 20.
 The literacy rate stood at 96.7%.

 Employed persons made up 55% of the total population.
 Females accounted for 36% of the working population, while males accounted for 64% of the working population.

 Sports

 New Salata hosts the headquarters of Al Arabi SC and its home venue, the 13,000-capacity Grand Hamad Stadium.

-The Qatar Volley Association (QVA) has its headquarters in New Salata.
+The Qatar Volleyball Association (QVA) has its headquarters in New Salata.